captainprice99/VoyageWatch/README.md

 - Frontend: http://localhost:3000
 - Backend API: http://localhost:8080

-## 🤝 Contributing

-We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.